 What this means is that students in tournament years have an incentive to put off work and watch the football – adding their study time to the litany of casualties left by England’s latest sporting misadventure.
 Better yet, whether a student takes their high school exams – GCSE’s – in a year with a tournament is completely random, and totally unrelated to other factors affecting their education.

 So what did the results show?
-In tournament years, the average grade dropped for the exams held in the weeks when football was played.
-Unsurprisingly, the effects were particularly large for boys.
-So yes, working hard does matter.
-As Sir Ian McKellen wisely puts it….
+In tournament years, the average grade dropped for the exams held in the weeks when football was played, with particularly large effects for boys.
+So yes, working hard does matter: as Sir Ian McKellen wisely puts it….
 Seen in this light, England’s early exits could be seen as a public spirited attempt to improve the education of young Brits.

 The point of this post isn’t to recommend that the government moves exams away from the periods when the football is on tv – although that could potentially be a very popular move.
 It’s to show that there are often ways to answer very complicated questions with enough ingenuity.
 This sort of lateral thinking is often applied in our consultancy work; we are often lucky enough to have the luxury of running our own experiments in the form of randomised control trials – the gold standard for identification.
 Thinking up a way to structure an experiment, however, is a non-trivial task.
 Hopefully, this post will give a bit of an insight into the sort of thing we worry about.
 To find out more about our work, click here.